zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/ingress.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#ingressbackend">Ingress<wbr>Backend<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}A default backend capable of servicing requests that don't match any rule.
+    <dd>A default backend capable of servicing requests that don't match any rule.
 At least one of 'backend' or 'rules' must be specified.
-This field is optional to allow the loadbalancer controller or defaulting logic to specify a global default.{{% /md %}}</dd>
+This field is optional to allow the loadbalancer controller or defaulting logic to specify a global default.</dd>

     <dt class="property-optional"
             title="Optional">